Saw Palmetto for Hair Loss: Is It Effective?

 Minoxidil

-Finasteride-Minoxidil Combo
+Finasteride-Minoxidil Combinations

 A 2019 meta-analysis found that when used in combination, finasteride and topical minoxidil are more effective but just as safe as using one or the other on its own.